Toothless5143/Git-Scrappy/README.md

 5. The tool will start scanning the user's repositories, displaying progress and any matches found.
 6. Review the results, which include the file names, line numbers, and matched patterns.

+### Usage in Information Disclosure:

+The GitHub Repository Scanner can be a valuable tool in identifying sensitive information disclosure during security assessments, enumeration, or bug bounty hunting.
+Here's how it can be utilized:

+- Information Disclosure: By scanning GitHub repositories, the tool helps identify potential instances of sensitive information, such as usernames and passwords, being inadvertently exposed in source code or configuration files.
+This can assist security professionals in identifying and mitigating information disclosure risks before they are exploited.

+- Enumeration: During enumeration, the scanner can be used to gather intelligence about an organization or individual by searching for sensitive information in public GitHub repositories.
+It can help identify potential weak points, misconfigurations, or developmental artifacts that may reveal sensitive data, allowing for targeted testing and assessment.

+- Bug Bounty Hunting: The GitHub Repository Scanner can be a valuable asset for bug bounty hunters.
+It can aid in the discovery of vulnerabilities by identifying instances where sensitive information, such as credentials or API keys, may have been inadvertently exposed.
+By proactively identifying such issues, bug bounty hunters can report them to the relevant organizations, potentially earning rewards and contributing to improved security.

 ### License
 This tool is open source and available under the [MIT License.](/LICENSE)